a) Natural resources are valuable assets found in nature that are not created by humans.

 e) Horizon D - Bedrock:

 The bedrock is the hard layer of solid rock lying beneath all the other soil layers.
 It serves as the foundation of the soil.
-Plant roots cannot penetrate the bedrock, but it provides stability to the soil above.
+Plant roots cannot penetrate the bedrock, but it provide stability to the soil above.

 Soil can be classified into four main types based on its texture: